jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 ### 4.5) Opening a terminal into a container

-If your job is running and you want to interact directly with the container—for example to run commands, inspect files, or debug issues—you can run a command inside it using:
+If your job is running and you want to interact directly with the container — for example to run commands, inspect files or debug issues — you can run a command inside it using:

 `kubectl exec -it <podName> -- <command>`